microamp/trending-lisps/README.md

 # trending-lisps

-Lisps are trendy again.
-Here is a little bot twitting Lisp repos currently trending on GitHub.
+Twittering Lisp repos currently trending on GitHub.
 Languages considered as a Lisp dialect/derivative are:
 * Arc
 * Clojure
 * Common Lisp